Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Thermal Fields and Currents

 For our study, we consider a quantum dot coupled to two fermionic reservoirs.
 To represent this configuration, we establish the Hamiltonian in the context of a tight-binding model.
 To construct this Hamiltonian, we first consider the distinct components that comprise our nanoconductor, and then provide an explanation for how to add the term corresponding to the gravitational field.
 The tight-binding Hamiltonian comprises three contributions.
 First, the Hamiltonian for the electrodes, denoted as $\ell$ that takes the values of left ($\Left$) and right ($\Right$), is given by

 where $c_{\ell\bfk\sigma}^\dag$ is the creation operator for an electron in the lead $\ell$ with wavevector $\bfk$, spin $\sigma$($= \up,\down$), and energy $\epsilon_{\ell\bfk}$ measured with respect to the Fermi level.
-Second, the central conductor considered as an interacting localized single-level quantum dot is described as
+Second, the central conductor considered as an interacting localized multi-level quantum dot is described as

-Here $d_\sigma$ annihilates an electron on the localized level with spin $\sigma$ and (spin-dependent) energy $\epsilon_\sigma$, and $U(n_\up,n_\down)$ denotes the possible Coulomb interaction within the quantum dot.
-In our analysis, it can be of any form as long as it depends only on the charge numbers, $n_\sigma = d_\sigma d_\sigma^\dagger$.
+Here $d_m$ annihilates an electron on the localized level $m$ $(m=1,\cdots,N_d)$ where the index $m$ denotes both the orbital level and the spin. $\varH_{\rm D}$ can describe any kind of interactions inside the quantum dot such as the Coulomb interactions and the spin-orbit couplings.
 Thirdly, the tunneling Hamiltonian that connects each of the two electrodes with the central conductor reads